localnerve/ui-elements/src/horizontal-pager/README.md

 If a browser is missing support, it is the developer (user) responsibility to ensure these globals are polyfilled as necessary.
 Polyfills are not supplied with this library.

 ## RAF considerations
 Since this uses requestAnimationFrame, you may benefit from knowing that RAF will be suspended by browsers under some conditions.
 There is an answer [here](http://stackoverflow.com/questions/15871942/how-do-browsers-pause-change-javascript-when-tab-or-window-is-not-active) that sheds some good light on this.
-Further, I discovered via this project's unit tests, that firefox 54 (linux) disables RAF when an element has been scrolled beyond viewport visibility.
+Further, I discovered via this project's unit tests, that firefox 54 (linux) disables RAF when a "page" (an element identified by `options.targetClass`) has been scrolled beyond viewport visibility.

 ## API
 ### Top-level API